THE HISTORICAL 7TH SEAL

 "(Roman historian) Cassius Dio also wrote: "Many Romans, moreover, perished in this war.
 Therefore, Hadrian, in writing to the Senate, did not employ the opening phrase commonly affected by the emperors: 'If you and your children are in health, it is well; I and the army are in health.'
 Some argue that the exceptional number of preserved Roman veteran diplomas from the late 150s and 160s CE indicate an unprecedented conscription across the Roman Empire to replenish heavy losses within military legions and auxiliary units between 133 and 135, corresponding to the revolt." "

-At the conclusion of this war, Jerusalem was no longer officially called Jerusalem.
-Israel and Judaea no longer existed under those names and the Roman Emperor Hadrian issued coins showing Jerusalem being ploughed like a field.
+After the conclusion of this war, Jerusalem was no longer officially called Jerusalem.
+Israel and Judea also no longer existed under those names, and the Roman Emperor Hadrian issued coins showing Jerusalem being ploughed like a field.
 This was Roman symbolism for the establishment of a new city.
-Jerusalem was rebuilt as a pagan Roman city by the name of Aelia Capitolina, with a Roman temple dedicated to Jupiter erected on the site of the true Temple.
-Judaea was at this time renamed Syria Palaestina by the Romans, and thus the Jewish province of Christ's time fully ceased to exist.
+Jerusalem was rebuilt as a pagan Roman city by the name of Aelia Capitolina, with a Roman temple dedicated to Jupiter erected on the site of God's Temple.
+Judea at this time was incorporated into a new Roman administrative region called Syria Palaestina, and thus the Jewish province of Christ's time fully ceased to exist.

 The Third Trumpet